 North Harbour Stadium (NZ)

-North Harbour Stadium (previously known as QBE Stadium) is a 25,000 capacity (19,000 seated) multi-purpose facility at the heart of the North Harbour region for the whole community to enjoy.
+North Harbour Stadium (previously known as QBE Stadium) is a 25,000 capacity (19,000 seated) multi-purpose facility at the heart of the North Harbour region in Auckland, New Zealand.
 The Stadium is the centrepiece of the 23 hectare North Shore Domain that also includes a large Oval field and four sporting fields dedicated to community use.

 North Harbour Stadium (NZ) Details